rpnlatex v1.4.2

 Tags:

 • ; Prompt for a text string and attach it as a "tag" to the expression on the stack top.
 Tags can be used as equation numbers or labels and will be displayed to the right of the tagged item.
-Note that any further operation on a tagged item will remove the tag, so tags are generally added just before moving an item into the document.
+Note that any further operations on a tagged item will remove the tag, so tags are generally added just before moving an item into the document.

 Subprefix Modes: These commands enter dedicated modes for other types of operations.
 These are described in the following sections.

-• d Subprefix for building derivative expressions.
+• d and D and v Subprefixes for building derivative expressions.

 • i Subprefix for applying integral limits.